Canberra Airport: Passenger terminals

-Before the airport redevelopment in 2009 there was a single building made up of two terminals.
+Before the airport's redevelopment in 2009, there was a single building made up of two terminals.
 The former Qantas Terminal was located on the western side of the building.
-All Qantas and QantasLink flights and related services such as lounges now operate from the new Southern Concourse Terminal.
-The former terminal was demolished in 2011 to make way for the building of the second Western Concourse Terminal.
+All Qantas and QantasLink flights and related services, such as lounges, now operate from the new Southern Concourse Terminal.
+The old terminal was demolished in 2011 to make way for the second Western Concourse Terminal.

 The former Common User Terminal was located on the far eastern side of the building.
 The terminal served Virgin Australia and briefly Tigerair Australia.
 Also until 2001 the terminal was the home of Ansett Australia's operations from the airport.
 However, after the construction of the new Southern Concourse, only the terminal's departure lounge and gates 5 and 6 were in use.
 The Common User terminal was demolished in June 2013 after the opening of new Southern Concourse.

 Southern Concourse

 Construction of the Southern Concourse was completed in late 2010 and came into service on 14 November.
 Qantas uses its check-in counters and departure gates.
 The Southern Concourse also includes The Qantas Club, The Qantas Business Class Lounge and The Qantas chairman's Lounge.
 The building's two wings, the Southern Concourse and the Western Concourse, are separated by an atrium, the centrepiece of the terminal.